nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - [ ] Add unit tests.
 - [ ] Add method documentation to the codefile.

+While I was checking in to a couple of ham radio nets, I decided to take a peek at the NWS API.
+Key takeaways:

+- There are requirements to connect, but no API Key nor cost for accessing the data.
+- They will throttle requests.
+- Be courteous - include your email in the User-Agent header.
+- Examples of working API calls are stored in my ThunderClient.

+I added some comments to my "Practice Boards" in Miro, as well as some added Cards and details to Trello for future projects based on using NWS API.

+That will be it for this very productive day!

 ## Monday 3-Oct-2022

 Updated the Trello and Whiteboard documentation for the LingoBingo project with ideas sparked from yesterday's conversation, and whatever occurred to me overnight.